rmitchellscott/xovi-qmd-extensions/README.md

 ### quickSettingsScreenshot.qmd
 Adds a screenshot button to the quick settings menu.
-- normal press: closes the menu and take a screenshot.
+- normal press: closes the menu and takes a screenshot.
-- long-press: closes the menu and take a screenshot with a 5 second delay.
+- long-press: closes the menu and takes a screenshot with a 5 second delay.

 Screenshots will be placed in `/home/root/screenshots`.
 _See required repos for supported devices._